 - Low-key metallic colours such as gold, copper and brass.

-- Designs such as the Newport, on display in Iluka.
+- Designs such as the Milan on display in Alkimos

 With page after page of great ideas and top tips, this handy guide takes a look at seven popular design styles: Industrial, Resort, Palm Springs, Traditional, Hamptons, Modern Farmhouse and Contemporary.